TIBCOSoftware/snappydata/docs/kubernetes.md

 *	**Kubernetes cluster**</br> A running Kubernetes cluster of version 1.9 or higher.
 SnappyData has been tested on Google Container Engine(GKE) as well as on Pivotal Container Service (PKS).
 If Kubernetes cluster is not available, you can set it up as mentioned [here](#pksaccess).

 *	**Helm tool**</br> Helm tool must be deployed in the Kubernetes environment.
 Helm comprises of two parts, that is a client and a Tiller (Server portion of Helm) inside the kube-system namespace.
 Tiller runs inside the Kubernetes cluster and manages the deployment of charts or packages.
 You can follow the instructions [here](https://docs.pivotal.io/runtimes/pks/1-1/configure-tiller-helm.html) to deploy Helm in your Kubernetes enviroment.
+*	**Docker image**</br> Helm charts use the Docker images to launch the container on Kubernetes.
+[You can refer to these steps](quickstart/getting_started_with_docker_image.md#build-your-docker) to build your Docker image for SnappyData, provided you have its tarball with you.
+TIBCO does not provide a Docker image for SnappyData.

 <a id= pksaccess> </a>
 ## Getting Access to Kubernetes Cluster